How To Use Your Sorority Network After College

 - Get Motivated!
 Notice the ways in which others have achieved cool things—perhaps their method will work for you.

 Almost 64% of survey participants noted that their sorority network helped them feel more comfortable in a new city or area.
-81.8% noted that their sisters helped them make a new friend.
+81.8% noted that their sisters helped them make new friends.
 Some participants even met their significant others through their sisters.

 “When I moved out of state and knew no one, having an alum club close to me helped me to get away and remember why I had joined my organization in the first place,” said Amanda Heywood (Pi Beta Phi), having graduated in 2011.
 “Everyone was welcoming, and since we all shared the same values, I knew that I could be lifelong friends with the women I met!”